gallettilance/gallettilance.github.io/assignments/assignment1.md

 You can use Google Colab to edit the Python notebook or run your local Jupyter server.

-Once the Python notebook is completed, follow thsese steps to submit:
+Once the Python notebook is completed, follow these steps to submit:

   1. Create a private repo called `assignment-1` following the repo naming convention.
   2. Add the completed `assignment1.ipynb` to the repo (it can be the only file).